MAI PHAM - WINE DIRECTOR | CHELSEA NAPPER - BAR DIRECTOR | MICHAEL OLSZEWSKI - INVESTOR

 GENERAL MANAGER/DIRECTOR OF OPERATIONS

-While earning her MBA, Olszewski gained versatile experience as a teaching and research assistant, learning the ins and outs of various business and management arenas including Microenterprise Consulting, Engaged Learning Business Statistics, and Managing/Organizing People and Strategic Management.
-She entered her career with gusto, becoming involved with Best Buddies Illinois’ jobs consulting employment program as well as holding an internship with the Justice System Restart Initiative – both of which allowed her to combine business knowledge with a passion for making a positive difference in the community.
-Olszewski also gained early experience with real estate and business working for Area Wide Realty & Mortgages, analyzing financial data and building business plans.
-She models her practices after companies who put people first and by placing stakeholder values at the forefront, naturally allowing for profit to follow.
+Upon graduation, she jumpstarted her professional career by becoming involved with Best Buddies Illinois, consulting with their employment program as well as holding an internship with the Justice System Restart Initiative—allowing her to combine newfound business knowledge with a passion for making a positive difference in the community.
+Olszewski also gained early experience with real estate and business by working for Area Wide Reality & Mortgages, analyzing their financial data and building business plans.

 For over 20 years Michael Olszewski has built a successful career as a prominent real estate developer, working closely with the City of Chicago as a court appointed receiver and licensed developer.
 He also services nonperforming real estate assets for institutional lenders, governmental entities and Wall Street Firms, having liquidated over $1 billion in real estate assets.
 He is also a licensed real estate broker in the states of Illinois and Wisconsin with offices in each state.